Headteacher Mrs C. Egginton

 We are a health promoting school and encourage the children to bring a piece of fresh fruit to school every day.
 Sweets should not be brought to school and not included in packed lunches.
 Fruit or raw veg is available to all KS1 pupils.

 The children are encouraged to drink water throughout the day, as research has shown that when children are dehydrated they lose concentration.
 The school has two water coolers, which are situated in the corridors and the children can fill their water bottles before lesson time in the mornings.

 The school operates a breakfast club and after school club from 7.30am in the morning until the start of school and from the end of school until 6.00pm.
 For details of the after school club please contact Tracy Benson at Fun dayz on 07914079241.

 Parent Support Advisor (PSA)

-Our Parent Support Advisors, Mrs Paula Holroyd and Mrs Clare Parkin are based in school to help with any parental issues concerning barriers to learning, anxiety, attendance etc. She also works with families to improve attendance and lateness.
-She can be contacted through school.
+Our Parent Support Advisors, Mrs Paula Holroyd and Mrs Clare Parkin are based in school to help with any parental issues concerning barriers to learning, anxiety, attendance etc. They also works with families to improve attendance and lateness.
+They can be contacted through school.

 ABSENCE FROM SCHOOL

 Regular attendance is obviously important but if your child is ill or unable to attend school, please inform us by pressing option 1 from the choices on our pre recorded messages on 01226 383739 by 9.30am at the latest.